 TRY to store your cartridge in a cool, dry, and dark or low-light place to ensure the longest shelf life.

 TRY to use a Kurvana branded battery for the best vape experience.
-If you use a different battery, set it to a 3.2 voltage for Originals and Infusions, and 3.5-3.7 volts for ASCND.
+If you use a different battery, set it to a 3.2 voltage for Originals and CBD, and 3.5-3.7 volts for ASCND.

-TRY to use your Kurvana cartridge within the first month of purchase.
+TRY to use your Kurvana cartridge within 18 months of purchase.